wxy20850606/wxy20850606.github.io/content/posts/2025/10/from-52to+64.md

     relative: false
 ---

-# From -52% to +63%: The Year That Transformed My Investing — and Myself
+# From -52% to +63%: avoid my investing mistakes
 **Thumbnail:** -52% → +63%
+ “how to invest,” “how to start investing,” “investing mistakes,”

 ---

 ## 🎬 Hook

 In 2022, my portfolio dropped **52.6%** — it hurt deeply.
-That year broke my ego but built my awareness.
-It became my greatest teacher.
+but every failure is a lesson in disguise. so i turned my biggest fall into my greatest teacher.

-Because after that loss, I gained **59%, 31%, and 63%** in the following years.
+after that loss, I gained **59%, 31%, and 63%** in the following years.

 In this video, I’ll share **how I turned the worst year of my investing life into my greatest life lesson.**

+That lesson began with a question I didn’t want to face — why did I lose so much?
 ---

 | Year | My Return | SPY | Gap |